readthedocs/sphinx-autoapi/README.rst

 * Python
 * .Net
+* Go
+* Javascript

 Future
 ------

-Our goal is to support the following soon:
+Our goal is to support all languages.

-* Javascript
-* PHP
-* Python
-* Go
+Implementation is quite simple, we'll be adding more docs on implementation soon.